-Primary: Greenville County School District, Transportation
+Primary: Greenville County School District, Green Link

-Support: Green Link; Greenville County Vehicle Service Center
+Support: Greenville County Vehicle Service Center

 A disaster or any emergency may severely damage the local transportation infrastructure.
 Most state/local transportation activities may be hampered by damaged roads, bridges, and disrupted communications.
 Responses that require mass transportation assets will be coordinated by ESF-1 before, during, and after an emergency or disaster.
-The county's emergency responsibility will primarily include the allocation and prioritization of county transportation assets, with the assistance of the Emergency Management Division, to include processing all transportation requests from local governments, agencies, and organizations.
+The county's emergency responsibility will primarily include the allocation and prioritization of county transportation assets, with the assistance of Greenville County Emergency Management, to include processing all transportation requests from local governments, agencies, and organizations.
 Further, ESF-1 will coordinate use of air, rail, and water transportation assets if needed.

-To provide a well organized transportation organization within the county through the coordination and use of all county, public, private, and volunteer transportation resources capable of supplying the necessary transportation requirements to support emergency response and the evacuation of people during a disaster.
+To provide a well-organized transportation agency within the county through the coordination and use of all county, public, private, and volunteer transportation resources capable of supplying the necessary transportation requirements to support emergency response and the evacuation of people during a disaster.

-- A. The Greenville County School District Transportation has been designated as the primary agency for ESF-1.
-They are responsible for coordinating transportation activities and operations of all county, public, private, and volunteer transportation organizations within the county, including transportation resources in transit within the county at the time of, or entering the county subsequent to, a disaster situation.
-All ESF-1 supporting agencies and organizations will assist Greenville County School District Transportation in the planning and execution of the above. - B. The primary agency is responsible for the execution of all emergency transportation services necessary to support the emergency operations of local agencies and organizations.
+- A. The Greenville County School District Transportation and Green Link have been designated as the primary agencies for ESF-1.
+They are responsible for assisting in the coordination of transportation activities and operations of all county, public, private, and volunteer transportation organizations within the county, including transportation resources in transit within the county at the time of, or entering the county subsequent to, a disaster situation.
+All ESF-1 supporting agencies and organizations will assist in the planning and execution of the above. - B. The primary agencies are responsible for assisting in the execution of all emergency transportation services necessary to support the emergency operations of local agencies and organizations.
 (See Appendix B for an Alert List) - C. The process of furnishing transportation services during a disaster situation involves two series of actions.
 First, essential immediate transportation needs are identified and actions are taken to provide for these needs.
 Second, as soon as possible, future continuing needs for transportation service and expected future transportation capabilities are estimated.
 Decisions are then made and actions taken to direct these expected future capabilities to meet the needs considered most essential.
-Priority will be given to restoring transportation infrastructure (roads, routes, rail, and channels) supporting mobilization sites, distribution points, staging areas, postimpact evacuations, and medical facilities.
+Priority will be given to restoring transportation infrastructure (roads, routes, rail, and channels) supporting mobilization sites, distribution points, staging areas, post-impact evacuations, and medical facilities.

-- D. The primary agency is to assess the situation (both pre- and post-event) and, in coordination with the Director of the Emergency Management Division, develop strategies to respond to the emergency. - E. Priority will be given to students, if school is in session, in accordance with the emergency plans of the County School District until all students have been transported to their destination. - F. Transportation service will be provided for the timely evacuation of persons from any area of the county that has been affected by a disaster or that is considered a threat to life. - G. All available resources will be used to provide transportation for those persons who do not have private means of transportation.
+- D. The primary agencies, in coordination with the Director of Emergency Management, are to assess the situation (both pre- and post-event) and develop strategies to respond to the emergency. - E. Priority will be given to students, if school is in session, in accordance with the emergency plans of the County School District until all students have been transported to their destination. - F. Transportation service will be provided for the timely evacuation of persons from any area of the county that has been affected by a disaster or that is considered a threat to life. - G. All available resources will be used to provide transportation for those persons who do not have private means of transportation.
 Vehicles of the county, public and private, and volunteer organizations will be used to the maximum extent possible.
 Ambulance requirements for hospitals and nursing homes will be coordinated through the Health/Medical Service, ESF-8.
-(See Annex 8) - H. All county, public, private, and volunteer transportation organizations will be activated by the primary agency when required during a disaster period. - J. Requests for use of additional transportation resources will be made through the County Emergency Operations Center (EOC).
+(See Annex 8) - H. All county, public, private, and volunteer transportation organizations will be activated by the Director of Emergency Management when required during a disaster period. - J. Requests for use of additional transportation resources will be made through the County Emergency Operations Center (EOC).
 State and Federal support will be committed, as available, on a mission type basis upon request to the State. - K. Transportation operations will be controlled from the County EOC and/or the mobile command post.